valespring/place-framework/README.md

 #### Naming

-Literally - just the name of a class should be descriptive and concise enough to describe its function.
+The name of a class should be descriptive and concise enough to describe its function.
 There's no reason to name have a protracted class name if it creates more keystrokes.
 For example, `align-right` vs `text-align-right`, a difference of 5 characters each time it's used.

 #### OOCSS / BEM